Frequently Asked Questions

 I see there are several orientations...university wide, my department and OIE.
 Which one should I attend?

 CMU holds orientations for different purposes.
 We encourage you to attend all orientation sessions to help you be prepared and get the most out of your CMU experience and learn all that we have to offer.

 Your academic department may hold orientation to inform you about their policies and to give you important department-specific information.

-OIE holds several mandatory immigration orientation sessions.
+OIE holds several mandatory immigration orientation sessions for graduate students.
 All of the OIE sessions are the same and offered so that you can pick one that suits your schedule.
 You must choose one to attend to complete your arrival check in and to maintain your status.

 Graduate university-wide orientation is for all new graduate students.
 For all new graduate students, many important topics will be covered.